You Need This Wedding Alcohol Calculator to Stock Your Reception Bar

 Wedding Alcohol Calculator

-- What is your guest count?
+- What's your guest count?

 - How many hours will your reception last?